 The MHA rules are the same as for the Post-9/11 GI Bill.
 If you attend your training in person, you receive MHA equal to the monthly military Basic Allowance for Housing (BAH) for an E-5 with dependents, based on the location of your training.
 If your program is designed to be taught totally online, you get half of the BAH national average for an E-5 with dependents, currently $916.50.

-VET TEC is a pilot program, designed to last for five years; this is its second year of availability.
+VET TEC is a pilot program, designed to last for five years; this is its third year of availability.
 As a pilot program, there are limited funds available for use.
 The VA says that it has an initial funding level of $15 million annually.
 Once that money runs out, the program closes for the year.